IntegryHQ/functions-react-example/README.md

 2. **The app will automatically:**

 - Authenticate the user using appKey, appSecret, and userId.
-- Check if the Mailchimp app is connected using integry.isConnected("mailchimp").
+- Check if the Slack app is connected using integry.isConnected("slack").
 - If it’s not connected, it will initiate a connection and proceed to render the function UI.
-- It will then invoke the mailchimp-add-member-to-list function and log the response or errors in the console.
+- It will then invoke the slack-post-message function and log the response or errors in the console.

-3. Open the app in your browser at http://localhost:3000 and check the console for the response from the Mailchimp API.
+3. Open the app in your browser at http://localhost:3000 and check the console for the response from the Slack API.